-There may be a similar action in the human body as well.
-Like the fate of the poisoned pest, this may lead to over-stimulating acetylcholine receptors in the human brain and CNS.3
+Toxic chemicals may cause similar reactions in the human body as well.
+Like the fate of the poisoned pest, similar chemical exposures may over-stimulate acetylcholine receptors in the human brain and CNS.3

-A poison, or pesticide, is designed to kill pests by attacking the pest’s nervous system and leaving it in a state of twitches and uncontrolled movements as it begins to die.
-There may be a parallel for this possibility in humans, because, like the pest, we also have acetylcholine receptors.
-As we humans have livers for clearing some of this toxic burden, we typically experience a different outcome than a grasshopper or other pest.
-Yet, if our genetic dispositions become somehow compromised, we may be at risk of similar effects as are seen in the spasmodic movements and twitches or a poisoned, dying pest.
+A poison or pesticide kills pests by attacking the pest’s nervous system and leaving it in a state of twitches and uncontrolled movements as it begins to die.
+A close parallel exists in humans, because, like the pest, we also have acetylcholine receptors.
+The liver, in humans, clears some of this toxic burden, so we typically experience a different outcome than a grasshopper.
+Yet, a person’s genetic dispositions can contribute to similar effects as are seen in the spasmodic movements and twitches or a poisoned, dying pest.